Grotball/SwirlCraft/README.md

 SwirlCraft to your project).
 And finally, add `#include <SwirlCraft/swirl_craft.h>` in your project to start using Swirl Craft 🎉.

+## License

+Swirl Craft is licensed under the BSD 3-Clause License.
+See the [LICENSE](LICENSE) file for details.

 ---

 Swirl Craft is currently in a highly experimental stage, and has no